urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

     Read/write ("rw") mode.
     "rws" mode
       The file is opened for read/write operations and every change to the file's data is immediately written to the physical device

+System.out
+  Is a final public static variable
+  Refers to java.io.PrintStream object that represents the console Unlike other I/O stream class, methods of PrintStream do not throw any checked exception
+    to check if any error occurred, its checkError() method can be called System.in
+  Is a final public static variable
+  Refers to an InputStream object that is usually connected to keyboard input of the machine Since methods of InputStream may throw IO exception, a call to read requires code to handle that exception The keys pressed by the user do not flow until the user presses the enter key java.io.Console
+  Provides a higher level of abstraction for the console associated with the Java program Console class does not have any public constructor.
+There is only one Console object for the entire application Can be acquired by calling System.console(), that may return null if no console is associated with the JVM Has the methods
+    Console format(String, Object...)
+      Writes a formatted string to the console output string using the specified format string and arguments Console printf(String, Object...)
+      Convenience method that works exactly the same as format() method String readLine()
+      Reads a single line of text from the console String readLine(String, Object...)
+      Provides a formatted prompt, then reads a single line of text from the console char[] readPassword(String, Object...)
+      Reads a password or passphrase from the console with echoing disabled char[] readPassword(String, Object...)
+      Provides a formatted prompt, then reads a password or passphrase from the console with echoing disable